 A SHORT HISTORY OF NEON

 Neon gas was discovered in 1898 by Sir William Ramsay, a Scottish scientist, who named it after the Greek word neos.
 But the use of neon in signage was pioneered by Georges Claude in Paris in the early 1900s.
 By the ’30s, neon was everywhere and most of them came from Georges Claude.

 The Neon Museum is open from 12:00 to 17:00 every day of the week, except Monday and Tuesday.
 The price of admission is 10 zł, something a little less than 3€.

 Arriving at the museum might seem a little complicated but it isn’t.
-Take Tram 22 or 26 from the city center and you will arrive there without any issue.
+Take Tram 22 or 26 from the city centre, and you will arrive there without any issue.
 Leave the tram at Bliska Stop and you will be close enough to walk the other 3 blocks there.
 If you are looking for more things to do in Warsaw, this might museum might be it.

 NEON MUSEUM WARSAW